grace-notes/website/contents/topics/talmud-on-christ.md

 3. A CHRISTIAN WOMAN IN CHILDBIRTH MUST NOT BE HELPED

-4. A CHRISTIAN IN DANGER OF DEATH MUST NOT BE HELPED In Choschen Hamm.(425, 5) it says: “If you see a heretic, who does not believe in the Torah, fall into a well in which there is a ladder, hurry at once and take it away and say to him ‘I have to go and take my son down from a roof; I will bring the ladder back to you at once’ or something else.
+4. A CHRISTIAN IN DANGER OF DEATH MUST NOT BE HELPED

+In Choschen Hamm.(425, 5) it says: “If you see a heretic, who does not believe in the Torah, fall into a well in which there is a ladder, hurry at once and take it away and say to him ‘I have to go and take my son down from a roof; I will bring the ladder back to you at once’ or something else.
 The Kuthaei, however, who are not our enemies, who take care of the sheep of the Israelites, are not to be killed directly, but they must not be saved from death.”

-ARTICLE II. - CHRISTIANS ARE TO BE KILLED
+### ARTICLE II - CHRISTIANS ARE TO BE KILLED

 I. RENEGADES TO BE KILLED Even a Christian who is found studying the Law of Israel merits death.
 In Sanhedrin(59a) it says: “Rabbi Jochanan says: